Using with Rack

 To mount a named (i.e. non-default) Dragonfly app

-you can pass a name argument to use
+Dragonfly.app(:assets)you can pass a name argument to use

-use Dragonfly::Middleware, :assets
+use Dragonfly::Middleware, :assetsto_app

 Dragonfly Job objects can be converted into a Rack-compatible “app” that responds to call